-But with different meat cuts available, picking the right one for your jerky recipe can be challenging, especially if you're making it for the first time.
+But with different meat cuts available, picking the right one for your recipe can be challenging, especially if you're making jerky for the first time.

 Let's get started.

 - The best cut of meat for beef jerky includes a sirloin tip, the eye of round, top round, and bottom round oven roast.

 - When buying meat for beef jerky in a local grocery store, get a lean cut of fresh meat with low-fat flakes.